Search

 Woman looking at fitness watch

 I am an avid exerciser.
-I walk, hike, run, play soccer, swim, AND I now wear an Apple watch to “keep track” of my workouts.
+I walk, hike, run, play soccer, swim, AND I wear an Apple watch to “keep track” of my workouts.
 I’d never given calories in vs. calories out much thought, but with my new technology, it was more “in my face” on a daily basis.
 What I’ve learned is that my 250-pound male friends can burn more calories walking across the room than I can by walking a mile.
 That’s a little frustrating when you are just looking at the numbers, and I think that would make anyone a little crazy, so you have to look at it logically.
 A small person does not require as much energy to move.

 We also need to find reasons for doing so.
 The benefits of walking are clear – walking does help with weight loss, and it can help keep you in shape.
 We just need to remember how walking for weight loss works according to basic science, including calories in and calories out.
-In oversimplified science terms, your body has to be deprived of glucose, which comes from all sugar sources.
-Once that happens, it will begin to seek fat cells for energy which will lead to weight loss.
+In oversimplified scientific terms, your body has to be deprived of glucose, which comes from all sugar sources.
+Once that happens, it will begin to seek fat cells for energy, which will lead to weight loss.

 Get Moving